Save the Date for ALC: Sept. 23–24, 2016

 The 2016 MIT Alumni Leadership Conference will take place Sept.
 23-24 on MIT’s campus.
 For more than 20 years, thousands of MIT alumni have returned to the Institute to reconnect with MIT and take part in ALC.
 The two-day conference includes behind-the-scenes updates from Institute leaders, keynote presentations from MIT faculty and students, and nearly 50 best-practice sessions and brainstorming discussions from MIT alumni and staff.

 A record 700 attendees took part in ALC in 2015.
-Relive last year’s conference by reading an ALC summary on Slice of MIT, viewing an Facebook photo gallery, or revisiting the #MITALC hashtag that was used during ALC.
+Relive last year’s conference: Read a an ALC summary on Slice of MIT, view a photo gallery, or revisit the #MITALC hashtag that was used throughout the weekend.

 ALC is also highlighted by the Leadership Awards Celebration, the annual celebration that applauds MIT’s most dedicated volunteers.
 Listen to a Slice of MIT podcast with the recipients of last year’s Bronze Beaver Awards, the highest honor MIT bestows upon its alumni.

 Registration for ALC 2016 will open in June.
 View the schedule, which will be with details throughout the summer, including new sessions on entrepreneurship, a Friday night reception surprise, and MIT Gear Day on Saturday afternoon.